-Each module starts with a two day face-to-face workshop to explain the module and expectations, it's also a time to build relationships with peers and staff.
-Part time students will do two days of workshops and one module per trimester.
-Full time students will do four, one day workshops and two modules per trimester.
+For the blended version of the course, each module starts with a two day workshop to explain the module and expectations.
+It's also an opportunity to build relationships with peers and staff.
+Part-time students will do two days of workshops and one module per trimester.
+Full-time students will do four, one-day workshop and two modules per trimester.
 The workshops will be in Chelmsford but if numbers are sufficient they can be put on at our Cambridge campus.

 The rest of the learning is distance learning through the virtual learning environment.
 This has been built as a very innovative learning environment which addresses all learning styles.